 Fujifilm X100F versus Olympus PEN-F

 The Fujifilm X100F and the Olympus PEN-F are two enthusiast cameras that were announced, respectively, in January 2017 and January 2016.
 The X100F is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (X100F) and a Four Thirds sensor.
+The cameras are based on an APS-C (X100F) and a Four Thirds (PEN-F) sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Olympus PEN-F. Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).